Indonesia Energy Corporation Limited (INDO): History, Ownership, Mission, How It Works & Makes Money

 Year Key Event Significance

-2014 Indonesia Energy Corporation Limited incorporated Created the holding structure for consolidating assets and future capital raising.
+2014 Indonesia Energy Corporation Limited incorporated (April 24).
+Created the holding company structure for future asset consolidation and public listing.

 Indonesia Energy Corporation Limited (INDO) Ownership Structure